DebanjanChatterjee3008/IPL-FIRST-INNINGS-SCORE-WEBAPP-DEPLOYMENT/README.md

 • If you want to view the deployed model, click on the following link:
 Deployed at: https://ipl-innings-score-webapp.herokuapp.com

-• If you are searching for Code, Algorithms used and Accuracy of the model.. you won't find it here.
-Click the link mentioned below for the same:
+• If you are searching for Code, Algorithms used and Accuracy of the model, click on the following link.
 LINK: https://github.com/DebanjanChatterjee3008/FIRST-INNINGS-IPL-WEBAPP-ANALYSIS

 • A glimpse of the app: